concrete5cojp/concrete5-redis-override/readme.md

 Make sure not to override your own setting and add the following settings.
 Make sure to replace `<redis_server>` to your actual redis server.

 - application/config/concrete.php

+#### Optional Concrete.php Settings

+- 'prefix'
+    - You can set a key prefix here for each cache/session level (not_required)
+- 'database' - (INTEGER)
+    - Select which redis database you want to use, useful for keeping the cache's/session seperatly if you do not use a prefix.

 ### FIle may need to modify and replace